programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 {% include figure.html filename="en-or-interactive-visualization-with-plotly-10.png" alt="Horizontal Bar Chart made with Plotly Graph Objects: Gender of accused" caption="Figure 10.
 Gender of accused, made with Graph Objects" %}

+Note that when using Plotly graph objects, a title can be supplied using the `layout` argument, which takes a dict containing the `title` keyword and its value.

 Now let's create the same figure using `plotly.px`:

 ```python